-My 18-year old nephew is signing up for his first Roth IRA account!
-I'm so happy for him!
+My 18-year old nephew was signing up for his first Roth IRA account!
+I was so happy for him!

-If he starts investing at 18-years old, the power of compound interest will make him a free, happy and wealthy millionaire.
+By investing at 18 years old, the power of compound interest will make him a free, happy and wealthy millionaire.

 Compound Interest Wins

-Since he's been such a hard worker this year, he has $2,000 already saved.
-If he puts that $2k into a Roth IRA this year and then doesn't touch it until he's 60, he'll have around $50,000!
+Since he was such a hard worker that year, he had $2,000 saved.
+If he decided to put that $2k into a Roth IRA that year and then didn't touch it until he's 60, he'd potentially have around $50,000!
 (This assumes an 8% interest rate compounded annually)

 Are We Prepared for Retirement?

-According to a recent study by the Economic Policy Institute, the average retirement savings for people between the ages of 55 and 61 is $163,577.
+According to a recent study by Empower, the median 401k savings for people in their 60s is $210,724.

 Here are 5 things we can do today to increase our retirement savings: